microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Enter Resource Group name.](media/cloud-shell-14.png)

-18. Now you will be prompted whether you have an unlimited video indexer account, **press** enter key.
+18. Now you will be prompted if you have an unlimited video indexer account, **press** enter key.

 	![Enter Resource Group name.](media/cloud-shell-15.png)

-19. After the complete script has been executed, you get to see a messages "--Execution Complete--", now **go to** the Azure Portal and **search** for app services, **pen** each one of them.
+19. After the complete script has been executed, you get to see the message "--Execution Complete--", now **go to** the Azure Portal and **search** for app services, **pen** each one of them.

 	![Enter Resource Group name.](media/cloud-shell-16.png)